grandrew/beautiful-jekyll/clientstart.md

 ## Sending tasks

-You may use different clustering techniques like MPI to send tasks to nodes, or implement your own method.
-For example, you can send binaries to execute or rely on tools that may or may not be available on the node.
+You may use different clustering techniques like BOINC to send tasks to nodes, or implement your own method.
+For example, you can send portable binaries to execute or rely on tools that may be available on the node.

 ## Master SSH connection